Sikerdebaard/income-tax-optimizer/README.md

 Next you will need to enter these input parameters in the `config` dictionary located in the Python script.
 Specifically, you will need to update the `input_params` dictionary with the correct IDs for each input field.
 You can do this by inspecting the HTML source code for the input fields.

+Below you will find the correct values for the 2022 tax returns.

 ```python
 # config params to change when the belastingdienst page is changed